 (Keratitis Sicca; Dry Eye Syndrome)

-- Increasing age—The normal production of tears decreases as we age, so it is common for older and elderly patients to have some degree of dryness in their eyes.
+- Increased age—The normal production of tears decreases as we age, so it is common for older and elderly people to have some degree of dryness in their eyes.

-- Some chronic conditions, like rheumatoid arthritis and Sjogren’s syndrome
+- Some chronic conditions, such as rheumatoid arthritis,systemic lupus erythematosus , and Sjogren’s syndrome

 - Laser vision correction surgery, such as LASIK

 - Though rare in the US and most developed countries, a deficiency in vitamin A may contribute to the development of keratoconjunctivitis sicca and other serious eye problems.

 More from Beliefnet